Tony Elumelu

-Anthony Onyemaechi Elumelu (born 22 March 1963) is a Nigerian economist, banker and philanthropist.
-He chairs Heirs Holdings, Transcorp, and United Bank for Africa, and is the founder of The Tony Elumelu Foundation.
+Anthony Onyemaechi Elumelu (born 22 March 1963) is a Nigerian economist, entrepreneur, investor, banker and philanthropist.
+He chairs Heirs Holdings, Transcorp and is the founder of The Tony Elumelu Foundation.

 In 2020, Elumelu was included in Times list of the 100 most influential people in the world.

-Early life
+Early life and education

-Childhood and family

-Elumelu was born in Jos, Plateau, Nigeria, on 22 March 1963, to Suzanne and Dominic Elumelu, originally from Onicha-Ukwu in Aniocha North Local Government Area of Delta State.
-An Igbo by ethnicity, he grew up with four siblings, one of whom is Ndudi Elumelu, the minority leader in the Nigerian legislature.
+Elumelu was born in Jos, Plateau, Nigeria, on 22 March 1963, to Suzanne and Dominic Elumelu, originally an Igbo man from Onicha-Ukwu with close border to Issele-Uku in Aniocha North Local Government Area of Delta State.
+He grew up with four siblings, one of whom is Ndudi Elumelu, the minority leader in the Nigerian legislature.

-Education

 Elumelu studied Economics at Ambrose Alli University, obtaining a Bachelor of Science with a Lower Second Class (2:2).
 He then obtained a Master of Science degree in Economics from the University of Lagos.